About Us | Distance Learning | Support & Benefits | Blog | Contact Us

 How to Become a Primary School Teacher

-A primary school teacher makes an impact everyone’s lives.
-It is the first time we experience structure to our day.
-It’s where we learn about social dynamics and peer groups.
+A primary school teacher makes a significant impact on the lives of children going through crucial emotional and behavioural development.
+It is the first time children experience structure and learn about social dynamics and peer groups.
+They are also exposed to the basics of Maths, English and Science.

 There are quite a few routes into teaching depending on your current circumstances.
-So, whatever stage you’re at in life and no matter your previous experience, it’s possible to start your career in teaching.
+So, if you are wondering how to become a primary school teacher, whatever stage you’re at in life and no matter your previous experience, it’s possible to start your career.
+Below, we have outlined the qualifications needed to become a primary school teacher and the path you can take.

 PGCE